mohamed-mahmoud377/Wireless-Pi-Tool-Kit/README.md

 ## Future Works

-* more features are going to add in Raspberry-Pi Image Like `DMWAP` Which Stands For a Drone-Mounted Wireless Attack Platform that allows you to install Raspberry Pi (Wireless-Pi Tool Kit) on The Drone to get access remotely.
+*  more features are going to add in Raspberry-Pi Image Like __`DMWAP` Which Stands For a Drone-Mounted Wireless Attack Platform that allows you to install Raspberry Pi (Wireless-Pi Tool Kit) on The Drone to get access remotely..
-* Creat WebSite For Distro .
+* Creat WebSite For Distro.
-* Creat Community For Distro .
+* Creat Community For Distro.

 <br />